 The design is straightforward and compact and certainly lightweight (17.3 ounces only), it can easily be placed anywhere on your desk.

 If you are not a big fan of white and chrome, there’s always an alternative which is black and chrome; both variants are matte finished.
-I’d say this is a perfect match for a minimalist who would not be interested in bulky satellites or to be used as Small speakers for laptop use.
+I’d say this is a perfect match for a minimalist who isn’t interested in bulky satellites or using them as small speakers for laptop use.

 The volume control is located in-line and not on-board on the speakers.
 This speaker is also universally compatible since it uses the same USB and 3.5mm jacks for the power and the connection, in short, these are plug-and-play even on a Macintosh platform.